tpill90/steam-lancache-prefill/docs/mkdocs/index.md

 title: Welcome
 ---

-**SteamPrefill** is a tool used to automate filling a Lancache with games from Steam, so that subsequent downloads for the same content will be served from the Lancache, improving speeds and reducing load on your internet connection.
+**{{ prefillName }}** is a tool used to automate filling a Lancache with games from {{gamingServiceName}}, so that subsequent downloads for the same content will be served from the Lancache, improving speeds and reducing load on your internet connection.

 **Getting started?**